-What makes them so irresistible that we spend whole weekends on Netflix catching up?
+What makes them so irresistible that you spend whole weekends on Netflix or HBO catching up?

 What Is an Open Loop?

-As I’ve said, TV writers today are experts in creating open loops.
-They’ll introduce a character or a set of characters, and then a conflict.
+As I’ve said, TV writers today are experts in open loop storytelling.

 Naturally, you want to keep watching to find out what happens to those characters.